phoddie/runmod/readme.md

 #### Copyright 2019, Moddable Tech Inc.
 #### Updated January 26, 2019

 This project is a simple example of how to install and run mods (e.g. JavaScript modules) on a microcontroller using the Moddable SDK.
-The project is in two parts, the host application and the mods.
+The project has two parts: the host application and the mods.

 The host application is the base firmware for the microcontroller.
 It is the "built-in" software that the mods can use.
 When writing JavaScript for a web page, the browser is the host.
 When writing JavaScript for a server, Node.js is the host.
 The `runmod` host contains the XS JavaScript virtual machine, the HTTP server used to upload the mods, and the device firmware for the ESP8266, including Wi-Fi networking.
 The host is approximately 650 KB, leaving about 375 KB of space for mods.

 The JavaScript source code of the mods to be installed are compiled to byte-code on another device, not the microcontroller.
 The XS Compiler (xsc) and XS Linker (xsl) are used to compile and link the modules to be installed into an XS Archive file, which can contain one or more modules.
 The archive is uploaded to the microcontroller over HTTP.
 Once on the microcontroller, the archive is remapped to match the symbol table of the host.

-> Note: This computer portions of this project are intended to use on macOS.
-It should be possible to use it on Windows and macOS as well, with small changes.
+> Note: The computer portions of this project are intended for use on macOS.
+It should be possible to use it on Windows and Linux as well, with small changes.
 The microcontroller portions are for for the ESP8266, and with some changes will work on ESP32 as well.

 This example is intended to concisely demonstrate how to build, install, and run mods.
 It is not intended to be production code.
 Please learn from this project.
 Please do not ship it.